 The Head Start Policy Council is made of parents and representatives of the community.
 All parents serving must be elected by Head Start parents at their center meeting in September after the center opens.
 The functions of the Policy Council is to meet once a month and make decisions affecting the L.B.J.& C. Head Start Program.
-A few of the responsibilities are: (1) Hear and resolve complaints about the Head Start Program, (2) Approve or Disapprove the established goals of the program within OHS guidelines, (3) Establish the criteria for selection of the children within OHS guidelines, (4) Initiate ideas for program improvements, and (5) Approve hiring and termination of Head Start staff.
+A few of the responsibilities are: (1) Hear and resolve complaints about the Head Start Program, (2) Approve or Disapprove the guidelines, (3) Establish the criteria for selection of the children within OHS guidelines, (4) Initiate ideas for program improvements, and (5) Approve hiring and termination of Head Start staff.

-There are many additional functions of the Policy Council.
+Council.
 All persons elected and approved to serve on the Policy Council will receive a thorough training in the Program Governance and Management Policy Council regulations.